When Is the Best Time to Buy a Mattress? Top 3 Times of Year to Save

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 A mattress is more than just a mattress.
-“You spend about a third of every day in bed,” says Russell Jelinek, senior director of engineering, quality, and compliance at Casper, a sleep company known for its mattresses.
+“You spend about a third of every day in bed,” says Russell Jelinek, senior director of engineering, quality and compliance at Casper, a sleep company known for its mattresses.
 “It’s important to find a mattress that feels comfortable and provides the right level of support, specifically for you.”
 Of course, knowing you need a mattress is only the first step.
-From there, you need to know how to buy a mattress when yours becomes lumpy, saggy, or otherwise uncomfortable.
+From there, you need to know the best time to buy a mattress to save big bucks.

 How to buy a mattress

 You used to have to walk into a brick-and-mortar store and check out a floor model if you wanted a new mattress.
-But in the age of the Internet, you have more options.
+But in the age of the internet, you have more options.
 Whether to shop in-store or online is just one aspect of how to buy a mattress.
-You’ll also want to consider the best time to buy and how much you’re willing to pay for a better night’s sleep.
+Beyond that and the best time to buy a mattress, you’ll also want to consider your sleep preferences and how much you’re willing to pay for a better slumber.

 You can get a lot of use out of a mattress before it needs replacing.
-“For the most part, a mattress will last seven to ten years,” Jelinek says.
+“For the most part, a mattress will last 7 to 10 years,” Jelinek says.
 “However, this time frame depends on how often you use it and care for it.”

-It’s time to buy a new mattress when your current one starts affecting your sleep.
+The best time to buy a mattress is when your current one starts affecting your sleep.
 Maybe its sagging or damaged sections keep you tossing and turning all night.
 Maybe its noisy springs wake you up each time your sleeping partner shifts.
 Or maybe you can’t fall asleep on its lumps and bumps, despite using the best pillow and other sleep-inducing comforts.

-Because you lay on this mattress every night, it’s easy for your body to try and adapt, so pay attention to how well rested you are when you sleep elsewhere.
-And look for other signs that your mattress is affecting you physically, such as an increase in allergies, asthma, and muscle or joint stiffness.
+Because you lie on this mattress every night, it’s easy for your body to try and adapt, so pay attention to how well rested you are when you sleep elsewhere.
+And look for other signs that your mattress is affecting you physically, such as an increase in allergies, asthma and muscle or joint stiffness.

 The in-store experience allows you to try as many mattresses as you want, getting a good sense of how you’ll feel while sleeping on each.
 It’s a good way to find out whether you prefer one type of mattress—say, memory foam or coils—over another.
 Plus, if you shop at a specialty store, you may be able to haggle for a lower price.